 The following scale is meant to help streamline this process.
-By being upfront with how we critique games, we hope to help maintain transparency with and establish consistency for our viewership.
+By being upfront about how we critique games, we hope to build transparency and establish consistency for our readership.

-We award games a single score on a 100-point scale from 0.1 to 10 (in other words, to the nearest tenth).
-This allows for a range of flexibility and specificity not found on 5-star or 10-point scales.
+We score games on a 100 point scale from 0.1 to 10 (i.e., to the nearest tenth).
+This allows us to provide a range of expression and specificity not found on 5-star or 10-point scales.
 The criteria for where a particular game lands on this scale is determined as follows:

 10: Masterful.
 Pushes the boundaries of what games are capable of.
 A must-play for any type of gamer.